edouard-lopez/yeoman-zsh-plugin/readme.md

 ## Configuration

-1. Edit your `~/.zshrc` and add `yeoman` to the list of plugins to load:
+1. Edit your `~/.zshrc` and add `yeoman` – same as clone directory– to the list of plugins to enable:

     ```
     plugins=( ... yeoman )
     ```

-2. Then, restart your command line application.
-Alternatively, you can source your current shell to see changes :
+2. Then, restart your terminal application to **refresh context** and use the plugin.
+Alternatively, you can source your current shell configuration:

     ```
     source ~/.zshrc